 How to use Linkedin

-This is a professional network, if you’re unemployed and have never been employed, follow these tips! 🙂
+This is a professional network.
+Use these tips! 🙂

 - Don’t take a selfie for your profile pic!
 Ask someone to take a picture of you.
 Take it outside, make sure the sun is behind your photographer so that the light is bright on you.
 Just don’t squint and pull a funny face, keep it natural and smart.